August 5, 2025

 Alcohol, Other Drug, and Campus Violence Prevention Conference

-The AODVP conference planning committee invites you to submit sessions that meet the themes and learning outcomes below.
-We ask that you consider the CDC’s published definitions of substance use and violence prevention as you prepare your program submissions.
+The 2026 AODVP conference planning committee invites you to submit sessions that meet the themes and learning outcomes below.
+We encourage you to consider reviewing the CDC’s published definitions of substance use and violence prevention as you prepare your program submissions.

 Campus or Community Coalitions and Partnerships